How to get rid of fleas and stop them biting your cat.

 Because of the ability of the flea to slow down its development in poor conditions, a flea infestation can persist for several months even when no animal is present.
 A cat flea can dine on cats but also on many other animals including dogs and raccoons.
 Although they will bite humans they cannot lay eggs easily after a human meal.University of Kentuky has a good article on flea control.
 It is not specific to cats so before you use some of the suggested flea control insecticides CHECK THAT THEY ARE SAFE FOR CATS.

 Spot on Flea treatments is an effective way of controlling fleas on cats.
-A drop of insecticide is placed between the cat's shoulderblades.
+It is (in my opinion) the best and overall safest method of controlling fleas on cats.
+A drop of insecticide is placed between the cat's shoulder blades.
 Gradually the flea treatment migrates over most of the cat's body because of oils on the skin of the cat and the active grooming a cat does.
+This insecticide is geared to the flea and has proved to be very safe for most cats.

 Spot on treatments are usually applied once a month.
 There are many different brands I use a product by Bayers called Advantage II.
 I have found that it works very well for my cats.
 I have one cat that is sensitive and reacts to it.
 The others do well with it.
 It also controls ticks and some of the worms that cats can get so it is more economical.